21croissants/elixir_ecosystem_lightning_talk/CONTENT.md

 ---
 ![fit](whatsapp.jpg)

 ^ Erlang.
 More than 1B of active users.
-50 software engineers.
-It's 30
-years old, older than most of you! battle tested!!!
+15 backend software engineers.
+It's 30 years old, older than most of you!
+Mature! battle tested!!!

 ---
 ### Phoenix Framework
-#### single chat room with 2 million users on a single machine
+#### chat room with 2 million users on 1 machine
 ![fit](phoenixframework-logo.png)

 ---